-Every plant enthusiast knows that for plants to survive, they need air, light, and water.
-But to truly flourish and show off their vibrant colors and fragrant blooms, they demand something more - a solid foundation, beginning with their roots.
+Every plant enthusiast knows that plants need air, light, and water to survive.
+But to truly flourish and show off their vibrant colors and fragrant blooms, they demand something more—a solid foundation, beginning with their roots.

 Imagine giving your plants the best care, only to see them wilt from a silent killer: poor drainage, which can lead to the dreaded root rot.
 Don’t let this be the fate of your beloved plants!